 What is Baptism?

 Baptism is a key event in the life of the church.
 Though baptism does not make a person a “believer,” it does show an outward reminder of the fact.
+Members who become baptized give their testimonies, making the event extremely personal and meaningful for those being baptized as well as those witnessing it

 Who Should Get Baptized?